psrc/2015-12-scripting-workshop/index.md

 **Nano** is a basic text editor and is the default that instructors use in the workshop.
 If you do not already have a text editor that you prefer, use nano.

 * To install nano, download the [Software Carpentry Windows installer](https://github.com/swcarpentry/windows-installer/releases/latest) and double click on the file to run it.

-* **Others editors** in use at PSRC that you may want to use or try include [Notepad++](http://notepad-plus-plus.org) and [Sublime Text](http://www.sublimetext.com).
+* **Other editors** in use at PSRC that you may want to try include [Notepad++](http://notepad-plus-plus.org) and [Sublime Text](http://www.sublimetext.com).
 Be aware that you must add the editor's installation directory to your system path.
 Please ask a coworker or your instructor for assistance if you don't know how to edit your system path.

 #### 4. Python

-[Python](http://python.org) is one of the most popular programming languages for scientific computing, and great for general-purpose programming as well.
-Python has many optional packages called "libraries" and we use a lot of them at PSRC and in this class.
-Installing all of its scientific libraries individually can be a bit difficult, so we recommend [Anaconda](https://www.continuum.io/anaconda), an all-in-one installer.
+[Python](http://python.org) is a great general-purpose programming language, and is one of the most popular tools for scientific computing as well.
+It has many optional packages called "libraries", and we use a lot of them at PSRC.
+Installing all of Python's scientific libraries individually can be a bit difficult, so we recommend [Anaconda](https://www.continuum.io/anaconda), an all-in-one installer.

 Regardless of how you choose to install it, **please make sure you install Python version 2.7**.
 We are not ready to move to Python 3 just yet.

 To install Anaconda Python:

-* Open the Continuum Ananaconda [download page](http://continuum.io/downloads) with your web browser.
+* Open the Continuum Anaconda [download page](http://continuum.io/downloads) with your web browser.
 * Download the Python 2.7 installer for Windows.
 * Install Python 2.7 using all of the defaults for installation **except** make sure to check **Make Anaconda the default Python**.